Sultan Majid Afandiyev: Early years

-Born at Shamakhi in what is modern day Azerbaijan as the son of a merchant and grandson of the Transcaucasian mufti.
+He was born at Shamakhi in what is modern day Azerbaijan as the son of a merchant and grandson of the Transcaucasian mufti.
 His family moved to Baku after his father's trading business collapsed after the 1902 Shamakhi earthquake.

 In Baku, Afandiyev was sent to a six-year school, where he first became acquainted with Marxism.
-Afandiyev participated in the revolutionary movement of Azerbaijan—at that time a region of the Russian Empire—beginning in 1902.
+Beginning in 1902, Afandiyev participated in the revolutionary movement of Azerbaijan—at that time a region of the Russian Empire.
 In 1904 he became a member of the Russian Social Democratic Labour Party.

 It was then that he first encountered the police, when they were conducting a search of the apartment of a social democrat he knew.
 Afandiyev arrived at the apartment with leaflets, which he tore up and threw into the corner of the room.
-At that point, however, the neighbor of the apartment owner, who was an agent of the tsarist secret police, picked up the scraps of the leaflet and informed them that Afandiyev had torn them up and thrown them away.
+However, a neighbor of the apartment owner, who was an agent of the tsarist secret police, picked up the scraps of the leaflet and informed the police search team that Afandiyev had torn them up and thrown them away.
 Afandiyev spent several hours at the police office, where he was interrogated and then released.

 Afandiyev went on to become one of the organizers of the Hummet party, created to bring Muslim workers into the social democratic movement, in 1904.
 As he recalled:

 Due to the shortage of Turkic workers at that time, I performed the duties of an agitator, propagandist, organizer, newspaper worker, etc. In addition, I had to carry out all the work on printing proclamations and illegal newspapers in the Turkic language using hectographic and typographic methods.

 Afandiyev took part in the general strike of Baku workers in 1904, acting as one of the delegates at the negotiations with oil industrialists, which took place on December 30, 1904 in the building of the Electric Power Joint-Stock Company.
 The December strike of Baku workers resulted in the adoption of the first collective bargaining agreement in the history of the Russian labor movement (the so-called "fuel oil constitution") that reduced working hours, raised wages and provided further benefits for oil workers.

 During the 1905 Revolution, Afandiyev distinguished himself as a publicist.
 Following that strike Afandiyev also participated in the 1906 strike by textile workers at the firm owned by Zeynalabdin Taghiyev, speaking passionately at meetings and rallies of textile workers.
 This two-month strike ended with the governor-general and the factory administration fulfilling the demands of the strikers.

 Afandiyev then enrolled in the Medicine Department of Kazan State University.
 During his studies he was imprisoned for participating in student protests.
 After qualifying as a physician in 1915 he began working as a doctor at a medical observation point ("cholera barracks") in the village of Vasilsursk in the Nizhny Novgorod Governorate until he was transferred to Vladimirovka.